"I am power incarnate! To Galactus, nothing is impossible!"

 Earth-Shattering Kaboom: In the comics, the battle between Galactus and Tyrant is said to destroy entire galaxies before its conclusion.
 In Marvel vs. Capcom 3, Galactus destroys Earth if the player loses the final battle.

-Even Evil Has Standards: Noting Galactus isn't exactly evil, but he's outraged at Darkseid for the massive waste of life, throwing his Parademons and troops at Galactus knowing they didn't stand a chance and knowing that there was no life force on Apokolips for Galactus to feed on.
+Even Evil Has Standards: Galactus is outraged at Darkseid for the massive waste of life, throwing his Parademons and troops at Galactus knowing they didn't stand a chance and knowing that there was no life force on Apokolips for Galactus to feed on.
 He's mollified by Darkseid stating that he did it because it's in his nature - Galactus nods and states that he and Darkseid are Not So Different, since feeding life energy from planets is also in his nature, and both he and Darkseid are slaves to it.

 Galactus also has no love for Cyborg Superman either.

-On the other hand, for example, he also tried to kill every sentient being on Counter-Earth out of self-stated spite, simply because they had succeeded in killing a future version of himself in self-defense.
+On the other hand, for example, he also tried to kill every sentient being on Counter-Earth out of self-stated spite, simply because they had succeeded in killing a future version of himself in self-defense, which renders much of the above claims of his nobility and lack of pettiness null and void.
+In addition, it has been established that he can just as easily feed on stars or non-sentient cosmic energy sources instead of wiping out trillions of sentient beings, yet he only rarely does seek out such sources.

 Fusion Dance: Galactus is sucked into the Ultimate Marvel Universe when Wolverine breaks reality during the Age of Ultron event, and is attacked by his counterpart Gah Lak Tus, which tries to eat and ends up fusing with him, creating an even more powerful and ravenous entity.

 No Sell: In a big way.
 Galactus has even shrugged off Darkseid's Omega Effect (which wasn't due to the Effect's power level not being enough, but the Effect must find the victim's weakness - Galactus has no such inherent weakness.)
-Galactus himself is not immune to being No Sell'd.
+Galactus himself is not immune to being No Sell'd, including by The Marquis Of Death, Mikaboshi, and The Beyonder.

 One-Hit KO: In Marvel vs. Capcom 3, Galactus will start using an instant knock-out attack when he's low on health.
 The only way to avoid it is to stun him before he can complete the long charge time for the attack.